 "Like blood vessels, they fill it with life and determine its way and speed of value creation as well as the cost to serve its customer base," wrote Rosemann in the forward to Business Process Change: A Business Process Management Guide for Managers and Process Professionals by Paul Harmon.
 "Thus processes reflect not only organizational productivity, effectiveness, and efficiency, but also its reliability, complexity, and ultimately its culture."

 A poorly conceived or ill-managed business process can therefore damage a company, impeding productivity and efficiency.
 And, if an ineffectual process is automated as is, it can actually amplify poor performance, undermining business goals.

 BPM's systematic methods for discovering, modeling, improving, automating and continuously monitoring business processes are designed to ensure that doesn't happen.
 Done well, BPM helps companies deliver products and services efficiently at lower cost and aligns processes to business goals.
 A BPM approach to process improvement and automation also helps companies adapt to changing needs -- another reason for its relevance today, according to process experts.

 The intense pace of business change in the 21st century shows no signs of slowing.
 Organizations must be able to respond quickly and effectively to succeed.
-"Playing catch-up is no longer a viable strategy -- things are changing too fast," explained Daniel Morris, managing principal at Wendan Transformation Consulting, which specializes in business transformation.
+"Playing catch-up is no longer a viable strategy -- things are changing too fast," explained BPM expert Daniel Morris, an independent consultant who specializes in business transformation.
 Moreover, successful companies are leapfrogging the competition with new methods, ideas and products.

 BPM proponents like Morris make the case that the ability to facilitate cost-effective, low-risk and rapid business process change is BPM's underlying value proposition.
 "It enables you to continuously reinvent your business operations, injecting innovation as you go and do so over the long haul," he said.